Akbeeh/become-a-head-chef/README.md

     - `database`: contains the code to interact with the database (DynamoDB) and the code for scraping the data (BeautifulSoup)
     - `routers`: contains the code for the routers
 - `frontend`: contains the frontend code (React)
+  - `src`: contains the code for the frontend
+    - `components`: contains the code for the components
+    - `pages`: contains the code for the pages

 ### 2. Create DAG (Directed Acyclic Graph)